redhat-developer/yaml-language-server/README.md

 5. Additional Commands:
     * Commands for allowing the user to turn on/off validation of the specific yaml file they are working on

+## Supported VS Code Configuration Settings
+`filesNotValidating` : List of files you DO NOT want to validate

+## Supported VS Code Commands for Keybindings
+`extension.k8s.enableValidation` : Enable Kubernetes Validation for the file you are on `extension.k8s.disableValidation` : Disable Kubernetes Validation for the file you are on

 ## Developer Support

 ### Getting started